 Endurance athletes are among the healthiest human beings on the planet.
 They eat right, exercise, and work hard to get adequate rest.
 This well-oiled machine is capable of amazing feats when it is tuned properly.
-However, injuries still accrue despite the fact that the cardiovascular system may be in top-notch condition, muscles are well toned, 12191030_1196162777076911_2704904519963379532_nand body fat is minimal.
+However, injuries still accrue despite the fact that the cardiovascular system may be in top-notch condition, muscles are well toned, and body fat is minimal.
 Over months and years, intense training is bound to cause underlying injuries, especially in the soft tissues.
 Although individuals may benefit their overall health by exercising year-round, small micro-tears and adhesions occur, which over time can become an athlete’s “Achilles heel.”

 Today more than ever, runners are aware of how weakness in the “core” of the body can negatively influence lower extremity biomechanics and running performance.
 The “core” is made up of the lumbar spine, pelvis, and hip region.
 Optimal core function involves both mobility and stability.
 When the core is functioning efficiently, advantageous length-tension relationships are maintained, which allow the runner to produce strong movements in the extremities.
 More importantly, proper core stability can help maximize running performance, maintain the center of gravity over the base of support, control lower extremity limb motion while running, and help prevent running-related injuries.